Skip to main content

 Consider the steps and timeline in your 30-60-90-day plan, plus the roles involved in each step.
 They're the input you need for setting up the automated employee onboarding software to run the workflows you just defined.

-Well, actually, you need an adequate tool stack with automated onboarding capabilities.
-In other words, you need
+Well, actually, you also need an adequate tool stack with automated onboarding capabilities.
+In other words, you need some or all of the following systems:

 You might find that some systems are already built into or integrated with each other.
 For instance, some HRISs have built-in electronic signature software, and some LMSs integrate with business communication platforms.

-It's up to you to evaluate whether you need an entirely new tool stack or just find solutions that integrate with the ones you already have.
-You must also assess what's best to acquire: platforms with as much built-in functionality as possible or separate systems.
+It's up to you to evaluate whether you need an entirely new tool or if you can make due with the HR solutions you already have.
+You'll also need to assess which type of software is best to acquire: platforms with as much built-in functionality as possible or standalone HR systems.

 Whatever you decide, these are examples of what a workflow automation platform can do for you (automatically):